Overcoming Spiritual Neuropathy

 Two common culprits often cause the malady: busyness and hopelessness.
 While there is nothing necessarily wrong with busyness, it can crowd out unhurried time in the presence of God.
 Without this vital connection, the spiritual blood-flow is cut off, and the nerves degenerate.
 Even if you have a dedicated ‘quiet time,’ you can still rush through it in such a way that you lose much of the benefit.

 Similarly, hopelessness can harden the heart.
 The sense that nothing will change makes God seem less good and his creation less beautiful.
-When hopes are dashed and prayers go unanswered, a faithless response to God’s sovereignty gets in the way of wonder and worship.
+When hopes are dashed and prayers are answered contrary to our desires, a faithless response to God’s sovereignty gets in the way of wonder and worship.

 These aren’t the only two causes of the disease, but they are common.
 The treatment is simple, but prolonged.
 Plan significant time in God’s presence.
 Take time to read His Word, study it, meditate on it, and pray through it.
 Get used to the prayer-closet.
 Learn to unveil your heart to your Maker.
 Ask Him to accomplish His purposes within you.
 Seek His perspective on all of life.